« Return to all books

 or, Wild London

-Richard Jefferies (Edited and Introduced by Michael Kramp and Sarita Jayanty Mixin)
+Richard Jefferies (Edited and Introduced by Michael Kramp and Sarita Jayanty Mizin)

 Richard Jefferies’s After London; Or, Wild England (1885) imagines an undetermined ecological event that devastates London and transforms England, its land, people, and wildlife.
 Told in two parts, Jefferies details the processes and effects of a “change” on individuals, their relationships, and their hopes.
 The story is divided into two parts and shared by an unidentified narrator from an unspecified future moment.
 In part II, the narrator details a brutal society seemingly devoid of the spirit of Victorian progress.